 Defeasance and Discharge.
-The Master Indenture provides the Authority with the right to discharge the pledge and lien created by the Indenture with respect to any Offered Bonds by depositing with the Trustee or the Paying Agent sufficient moneys or Defeasance Securities to pay when due the principal or Redemption Price of, if applicable, and interest due and to become due on such Offered Bonds on and prior to the maturity or redemption thereof, subject to any additional covenants made in the 2024B Series Indenture.
+The Master Indenture provides the Authority with the right to discharge the pledge and lien created by the Indenture with respect to any Offered Bonds by depositing with the Trustee or the Paying Agent sufficient moneys or Defeasance Securities to pay when due the principal or Redemption Price of, if applicable, and interest due and to become due on such Offered Bonds on and prior to the maturity or redemption thereof, subject to any additional covenants made in the 2024A Series Indenture.
 See Appendix A-1-"SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Defeasance."

 Cross Calls or Recycling.
 Pursuant to the Master Indenture, the Authority may, by delivery of an Authority Request to the Trustee, instruct the Trustee to transfer moneys on deposit in any subaccount of an Account in the Redemption Fund to another subaccount of the same Account in the Redemption Fund to be applied to the redemption of the same Class of Bonds of a different Series, subject to any additional covenants made in the applicable Series Indenture.
 In addition, the Master Indenture permits the Authority, by delivery of an Authority Request to the Trustee at any time prior to the giving of notice of redemption, to instruct the Trustee to transfer moneys on deposit in a subaccount of an Account in the Redemption Fund to a Related or an Unrelated subaccount of the Acquisition Account to be used to make or purchase Mortgage Loans as permitted by the Master Indenture, subject to any additional covenants in the applicable Series Indenture.
 See Appendix A-1-"SUMMARY OF CERTAIN PROVISIONS OF THE MASTER INDENTURE-Redemption Fund."
-The Indenture permits cross calls of any Related Series of Bonds with any Mortgage Repayments or Prepayments of the 2024B Mortgage Loans in excess of the amounts required to redeem the 2024 Series B-1 Bonds maturing on November 1, 2054 (the "PAC Bonds") so as to reduce the Outstanding Aggregate Principal Amount of the PAC Bonds to an amount not less than the amounts shown in the column entitled "50% SIFMA Outstanding Balance of the PAC Bonds" (the "50% SIFMA Outstanding Balance") for the applicable semiannual period as set forth in the table in "Prior Redemption-Special Redemption From Prepayments, Excess Revenues and Debt Service Reserve Fund Reductions" under this caption.
-In addition, cross calls of the Offered Bonds with any Mortgage Repayments or Prepayments on Mortgage Loans securing any Series of Bonds other than the Offered Bonds are permitted except that no such Mortgage Repayments or Prepayments may be applied to the redemption of the PAC Bonds so as to reduce the Outstanding Aggregate Principal Amount of the PAC Bonds below the 50% SIFMA Outstanding Balance for the PAC Bonds for the applicable semiannual period.
+The Indenture permits cross calls of any Related Series of Bonds with any Mortgage Repayment or Prepayments of the 2024A Mortgage Loans.
+In addition, cross calls of the Offered Bonds with any Mortgage Repayments or Prepayments on Mortgage Loans securing any Series of Bonds other than the Offered Bonds are also permitted.